MATERIALS REQUIRED

-- 1 piece of suede calfskin leather split of 20x20 cm - Thickness ≈ 1.1 mm for the soles (or use the split side of a full grain unsplit leather) .
+- 1 piece of suede calfskin, 20x30 cm - Thickness ≈ 1.1 mm for the soles (or use the flesh side of an unsplit full-grain leather).

-- Approximately 65 cm of flat elastic - 5 mm wide (not for sale on our website)
+- Approximately 65 cm of flat elastic - Width 5 mm (not sold on our website)

 - Leather glue

-THE SHAPE IS IDENTICAL FOR THE RIGHT AND LEFT FOOT.
+THE SHAPE IS IDENTICAL FOR BOTH RIGHT AND LEFT FEET.

-The pattern includes sizes 15 to 26 (0 to 5 years) as well as a foot measuring guide.
-By placing the child's heel on the measuring guide, you will know which size to sew!
+The pattern includes sizes 15 to 26 (0 to 5 years) as well as a foot measurer.
+By placing the child's heel on the foot measurer, you will know which size to sew!

-- in digital version (PDF to print at actual size).
+- digital version (PDF to print at actual size).

-- in digital format with a permanent commercial license.
+- digital version with a permanent commercial license.

-- in paper version (A2 poster which you will receive at home).
+- paper version (A2 poster that you will receive at home).

-GOOD TO KNOW: we sell complete kits made in our workshop with leathers from our Granite range or pieces of non-traditional leather.
+GOOD TO KNOW: We sell complete kits made in our workshop with leathers from our continuous Granite range or from non-continuous leather scraps.

-HOW TO SEW LEATHER WITH A HOME MACHINE?
+HOW TO SEW LEATHER WITH A DOMESTIC MACHINE?

-Please note that for this tutorial, we recommend a thin, supple leather that can easily be sewn with a standard home sewing machine (not a budget model).
-We suggest you consult our guide on machine sewing leather.
-You will need polyester thread and leather needles (size 90).
+It's important to note that for this tutorial, we recommend thin, supple leather that can easily be sewn with a domestic sewing machine (not a budget model).
+We advise you to consult our guide on sewing leather by machine.
+You will need polyester thread and leather needles (No. 90).

 Trace and cut out the pattern pieces (available on our website - reference KA229) according to the desired size.
-Use the foot measuring guide on the back to choose the correct size.
-Seam allowances are included except for the heel lining pieces.
+Use the foot measurer on the back to choose the correct size.
+Seam allowances are included, except for the heel lining pieces.

-Using a silver pencil, trace the different pieces onto the leather and fabric (carefully position all the pieces before cutting).
-The two sole pieces should be traced onto suede (the fuzzy texture provides a non-slip surface) or choose a full-grain leather with a very fuzzy flesh side.
+Using a silver pen, trace the different pieces onto the leather and fabric (make sure to place all pieces before cutting).
+Both sole pieces should be traced onto suede leather (the fuzzy side acts as a non-slip surface) or choose a full-grain leather with a very fuzzy flesh side.

-For the 2 heel lining pieces (fabric) , you need to add seam allowances: 7 mm on the right and left sides, and 15 mm in height.
-Mark the addition of these allowances with a pen (see step 8) .
+For the 2 heel lining pieces (fabric), you need to add seam allowances: 7 mm on the right and left, and 15 mm in height.
+Mark the added allowances with a pen (see step 8).

 3. CUT THE LEATHER PIECES

-Cut out the pieces with a cutter or a good pair of scissors.
+Cut the pieces with a cutter or a good pair of scissors.

 4. CUT THE ELASTIC